sohooo/so-simple-theme/_posts/2013-12-10-syncing-with-unison.md

 Why should you care?
 Well, the [Unison website](http://www.cis.upenn.edu/~bcpierce/unison/) lists a couple of features to answer that, such as:

-* portability; you can even sync a Windows laptop with a Unix server
+* portability; you can even sync an ordinary Windows laptop with a Unix server
 * no superuser privileges needed
 * network bandwith optimization
 * clear and precise specification